 What is this lawsuit about?

-Miley Cyrus is being sued for copyright infringement of Bruno Marsâs âWhen I Was Your Man.â Lyrics in her song, âFlowers,â are often interpreted as a response to Marsâs song.
+Miley Cyrus and her co-songwriters are being sued for copyright infringement of Bruno Marsâs âWhen I Was Your Man.â Lyrics in her song, âFlowers,â are often interpreted as a response to Marsâs song.
 Mars, on his track, sings âI shoulda bought you flowers, and held your hand,â and he bemoans that he didnât âtake you to every party, cause all you wanted to do was dance.â In âFlowers,â Cyrus sings, âI can buy myself flowers,â âI can take myself dancing, and I can hold my own hand.â It has been said by fans that she references âWhen I Was Your Manâ because Liam Hemsworth dedicated the song to her at their engagement party, but thereâs no confirmation that happened.
 And if it did ⌠yikes.)

 Despite this lyrical connection, âFlowersâ does not credit Mars or the other songwriters of âWhen I Was Your Man.â When âFlowersâ debuted, Billboard reported that Cyrus did not have âsonicâ similarities to Marsâs song, only lyrical ones.
 Cyrusâs track therefore didnât need to give credit, especially given the long history of response, or answer, songs.
 The new lawsuit claims that the two songs share melody, harmony, and chorus, per People. âIt is undeniable based on the combination and number of similarities between the two recordings that âFlowersâ would not exist without âWhen I Was Your Man,ââ the suit reportedly claims.
-Weâve just got to wait for the flowers (the lawsuit) to grow (get in front of a judge).